-Some people weren't huge fans of the hire, but coach Hubert Davis has shown the world that the North Carolina men's basketball program is in good hands under his leadership.
-In his first season as UNC's head basketball coach, the man in charge has guided the Tar Heels to their 21st Final Four appearance in the University of North Carolina basketball history.
+Some people weren't huge fans of the hire, but head coach Hubert Davis showed the college basketball world that the North Carolina men's basketball team is in good hands.
+How?
+In his first season as UNC's head basketball coach, the man in charge guided the North Carolina Tar Heels to their 21st Final Four appearance in the University of North Carolina basketball history.
+And for the cherry on top, his Tar Heels, led by Armando Bacot, took down Duke for the right to face Kansas in the National Championship game.
+By getting his team to the Final Four, Davis became the first coach to reach the final four in his first season since Bill Guthridge brought his UNC team to the Promised Land in 1988.

-Davis and company had to knock off Marquette, Baylor, UCLA and Saint Peter's in order to secure the East Regional crown in Philadelphia and punch their ticket to New Orleans.
-They'll face off against their archrival (Duke) in the Final Four for the first time in NCAA Tournament history.
-While we wait for that historic March Madness matchup to take place, let's explore Hubert Davis' career at UNC as a player and coach.
+The road was not easy, as Davis and company had to knock off Marquette, Baylor, UCLA and win a tough matchup against Cinderella Story Saint Peter's in order to secure the East Regional crown in Philadelphia and punch their ticket to New Orleans.
+Facing off against their arch-rival (Duke) in the Final Four, for the first time in NCAA Tournament history, wasn't a walk in the park either.
+But if there's one thing Hubert Davis knows, it's difficult journeys to the Promised Land.

-Hubert Davis' Playing Career at Chapel Hill and in the NBA
+Hubert Davis' Time at Chapel Hill and in the NBA

 Davis will always be known as a player who didn't hesitate to put up big numbers in a UNC uniform, as he scored in double figures in 58 percent of his college games.
 Once the 1991-92 season came to a close, Davis turned his attention to the 1992 NBA Draft and was selected by the New York Knicks in the first round (20th pick).
 After playing for the Knicks and various other NBA organizations during his 12-year professional career (Toronto Raptors, Dallas Mavericks, Washington Wizards, Detroit Pistons and New Jersey Nets), Davis retired in 2004 with 5,583 total points, 728 made three-point baskets and a 44.1 percent three-point percentage.
 While he never managed to hoist the Larry O'Brien Championship Trophy or play in an All-Star Game, he did help the Knicks reach the NBA Finals in 1994, by beating the Bulls in the Eastern Conference Finals thanks to some clutch free throws and taking a stacked Houston Rockets team to seven games before falling to the world champions.

-Davis' Coaching Career Began as an Assistant at UNC
+A Coaching Career that Began as an Assistant at UNC

 In 2012, Davis began his coaching career as an assistant coach on Roy Williams' staff at UNC.
 He must've been thrilled when the Tar Heels won a national championship in 2017, because he came close to achieving this goal as a player, but was never on a team that was fortunate enough to win all six of their NCAA Tournament games.